 An oscillator that attempts to combine information for several different time periods into one number.
 Three different time periods are used, typically a 7-day period, a 14-day period, and a 28-day period.
 The resulting oscillator is “bounded” in that it moves between 0 and 100 with 50 as the center line.
 70 and 30 are used as overbought/oversold levels.
 See ChartSchool article on the Ultimate Oscillator.

-Upside Gap Two Crows: A three day bearish pattern that only happens in an uptrend.
+A three-day bearish pattern that only happens in an uptrend.
 The first day is a long white body, followed by a gapped open with the small black body remaining gapped above the first day.
 The third day is also a black day whose body is larger than the second day and engulfs it.
 The close of the last day is still above the first long white day.

-US Dollar Index ($USD): The US Dollar Index ($USD) is computed using a trade-weighted geometric average of six foreign currencies against the dollar.
+The US Dollar Index ($USD) is computed using a trade-weighted geometric average of six foreign currencies against the dollar.
+Chart $USD in GalleryView.